MNS1007/DRC-IO/README.md

 ./scripts/deploy-all.sh
 ```

 Provisioning from scratch? `./infrastructure/setup.sh` bootstraps the EKS cluster plus kube-prometheus-stack; run it once before the steps above.
+When you’re finished with the demo environment, tear it down via `./infrastructure/cleanup.sh`.

 ## 2. Run the Scenarios
 ```bash